khartinger/mqtt4home/md/m4h507_Vue_3webpages_e.md

 ## Target
 This Vue project shows the creation of a web application with three pages:
-1. main page ("Home")
-  Representation of a lamp and a button that can be used to switch the lamp.
+1. main page ("Home"): Representation of a lamp and a button that can be used to switch the lamp.
-2. history page ("Page2")
-  Display of the last five received MQTT commands.
+2. history page ("Page2"): Display of the last five received MQTT commands.
-3. about page ("About")
-  Info about the application.
+3. about page ("About"): Info about the application.

 ![Main page multi-webpages project](./images/vue_mqtt3_3webpages_home.png "Main page two-webpages project")
 _image 1: Main page of the multi-webpages project (Home)_